-- D. Interior Parking Lot Landscaping.
+D. Interior Parking Lot Landscaping.
 Surface parking lots shall have a minimum ten percent of the interior of the gross area of the parking lot devoted to landscaping to improve the water quality, reduce storm water runoff, and provide pavement shade.
 Interior parking lot landscaping shall not be counted toward the fifteen percent minimum total site landscaping required by Section 17.62.050(1) unless otherwise permitted by the dimensional standards of the underlying zone district.
 Pedestrian walkways or any impervious surface in the landscaped areas are not to be counted in the percentage.
 Interior parking lot landscaping shall include: a.
-A minimum of one tree per six parking spaces. - b.
+A minimum of one tree per six parking spaces.

+- b.
 Ground cover, such as wild flowers, spaced a maximum of sixteen-inches on center covering one hundred percent of the exposed ground within three years.
 No bark mulch shall be allowed except under the canopy of shrubs and within two feet of the base of trees. - c.
 Shrubs spaced no more than four feet apart on average. - d.
 No more than eight contiguous parking spaces shall be created without providing an interior landscape strip between them.
 Landscape strips shall be provided between rows of parking shall be a minimum of six feet in width and a minimum of ten feet in length. - e.
 Pedestrian walkways shall have shade trees spaced a maximum of every thirty-five feet in a minimum three-foot by five-foot tree wells; or Trees spaced every thirty-five feet, shrubs spaced no more than four feet apart on average, and ground cover covering one hundred percent of the exposed ground.
 No bark mulch shall be allowed except under the canopy of shrubs and within two feet of the base of trees.

-Response: The subject site was constructed prior to this standard being in place and does not comply with the landscaping requirement.
+Finding: Complies as Proposed.
+The subject site was constructed prior to this standard being in place and does not comply with the landscaping requirement.
 In order to mitigate the proposed Minor Site Plan and Design Review, the proposal entails upgrading portions of the parking lot to be in greater conformance with this standard.
 Though the upgrade far exceeds the minimum amount of plantings required per OCMC Chapter 17.58 Lawful Nonconforming Uses, Structures and Lots, the proposal would not result in a parking lot which fully complies with this standard.
 However, the incremental improvements within this landscaping area do comply.

 The nonconforming upgrades focus on the southernmost parking lot between the front of the Annex and the street.
 The proposal includes installation of a tree within the interior parking lot landscaping as well as shrubs spaced no more than 4 feet apart.
 There are no spans of parking stalls greater than 8 spaces.
 In the locations where landscaping is proposed, the groundcover will cover one hundred percent of the exposed ground within three years.
 No bark mulch shall be allowed except under the canopy of shrubs and within two feet of the base of trees.
+No more than eight contiguous parking spaces shall be created without providing an interior landscape strip between them and a tree is proposed within the interior of the parking lot.